Posting the Colors

 The Posting of the Colors is a practice conducted by military color guards of the United States at the beginning of a particular ceremony.
-The practice is also done by the Boy Scouts of America.
+The practice is also done by the Girl Scouts of the United States of America, as well as the Boy Scouts of America.
 Posting the colors requires that a color guard team move the colors (usually the American flag, the state flag, the service flag, and the unit flag) from a carried position and placed into a stand.
 This formality is normally done at events such as graduation ceremonies and public events.
 Specifically, it is done prior to the playing of "The Star-Spangled Banner" or the reciting of the Pledge of Allegiance.
 In that case, the color guard will present arms once the colors have been posted.